missioncommand/mil-sym-js/Browser Compatibility.md

 Initial Document	03/24/2014

 Only IE & FireFox on Windows are getting tested regularly.
 Positives results for browsers are based on light testing but with symbols that would usually cause problems for browsers with sub-par custom font support.
 Browserstack.com was used for testing other platforms.
-At least one inconsistency was found with browserstack vs a live test.
-So take the results with a grain of salt.
-Live test values will replace browserstack values when available.

 | Windows 7 | Status | Testing Method |
 | :------------ | :------------: | :------------: |